elasticio/elasticio.github.io/content/_getting-started/vpn-agent.md

 Let us fill in the needed values:

 1. Give a proper name to remember what is it for.
 We will use `MongoDB_local_com`.
 2. Select from drop-down menu the connection protocol type `TCP` or `UDP`.
-We use `TCP` becuase of our configured database interface has TCP protocol.
+We use `TCP` because we use MongoDB and it uses TCP protocol.
 3. Enter the IP address and the port.
 In our case we will add `192.168.1.7` and `27017`.

 {% include img.html max-width="60%" url="/assets/img/getting-started/vpn-agent/vpn-agent-form-filled.png" title="VPN Agent request form filled" %}